webapp-builders/groundwork/README.md

 cd groundwork
 ```

-You can confirm that you are in the correct directory by typing `ls`.
+You can confirm that you are in the correct directory by typing `ls`.<br>
 If you see a file `Vagrantfile` you are in the correct directory.

 **_Note_**: If your computer only supports 32-bit operating systems, after `cd groundwork`, open the file: `Vagrantfile`<br>
 Comment out lines 3 and 4, and uncomment lines 6, 7 to use "precise32" <br>